A Day in the Life: How do you Work?

 Ciara Ferrier • 2 October 2025

 The most common question I am asked is “So how do you work?”
-Let me take you behind the scenes to describe a typical working day…
+Let me take you behind the scenes to describe the typical working day of a virtual assistant…

 Wednesday 01 October 2025